photodude/BIBO2-PrusaSlicer/README.md

 ## Getting Started
 Very important to [import the ini config bundle as a config bundle](https://www.filamentone.com/blogs/how-to/prusa-slicer-how-to-import-configuration-bundle).
 Failure to do this will result in problems.

+Once installed remember you need to select the Printer first, Print profile second and Filaments last.
+Many of the settings and filaments are tied to the "Printer Compatability" definitions.
+For instance disolvable filaments like PVA and HIPS are set to only show when the Dual extruder printer is selected.

 ## Branch configurations
 Several branch configurations have been created to benifit the community.